-The MetUM contains a prognostic single-species aerosol which is used to calculate visibility and droplet number above the fixed droplet taper height threshold, 150 m.
-The current visibility diagnostic (Clark et al., 2008) uses a single monodisperse dry aerosol concentration which is hydrated, based on screen temperature and humidity, using a Köhler curve.
-Given sufficient moisture, the scheme forms fog with the size and the number of particles used to calculate the extinction coefficient which is used (in a version of Koschmieder's Law) to calculate visibility such that where $\epsilon$ is the liminal contrast given a value of 0.02, N is aerosol number density, $r_m$ is mean droplet radius, $\beta_0$ is a constant to account for the complexities of size spectra and scattering and $\beta{air}$ is the extinction coefficient of clean air.
-The scheme's aerosol is a single size and has a fixed hygroscopy value resulting in single sized droplets.
+MetUM contains a prognostic single-species aerosol, which is used to calculate visibility and droplet number above the fixed droplet taper-height threshold, 150 m.
+The current visibility diagnostic (Clark et al., 2008) uses a single monodisperse dry aerosol concentration, which is hydrated, based on screen temperature and humidity, using a Köhler curve.
+Given sufficient moisture, the scheme forms fog, with the size and number of particles used to calculate the extinction coefficient, which is used (in a version of Koschmieder's Law) to calculate visibility such that where ε is the limital contrast given a value of 0.02, N is aerosol number density, $r{\rm m}$ is the mean droplet radius, β_0 is a constant to account for the complexities of size spectra and scattering, and $\beta{\rm air}$ is the extinction coefficient of clean air.
+The scheme's aerosol is a single size and has a fixed hygroscopy value, resulting in single-sized droplets.

-$$Visibility = \frac{-ln(\varepsilon)}{Nr_m^2\beta_0 + \beta{air}}$$ (1)
+$$Visibility = \frac{-\ln(\epsilon)}{Nr{\rm m}^2\beta_0 + \beta{\rm air}},\tag{1}$$

-We run the MetUM with three grid-lengths, 1.5 km, 333 m and 100 m, for the selected LANFEX case studies, 1 64 referred to as UM1.5, UM333 and UM100 respectively.
-The UM1.5 is currently the operational configuration and 165 resolution of the MetUM for the UK (Bush et al., 2019), the UM333 is similar to the London Model (Boutle et al., 1.66 2016) but with the domain moved to the LANFEX sites and the UM100 is similar to the version discussed by Vosper 167 et al. (2013), Vosper et al. (2014) and Price et al. (2018).
-All simulations are initialised at 1200 UTC to capture the 168 pre-fog cooling period.
-An examination of a 1500 UTC initialisation for IOP1 found the MetUM was unable to cool 169 sufficiently and had a warm bias of 2 K by 1600 UTC.
-This result is similar to that shown recently using other NWP 170 models such as Román-Cascón et al. (2016), Lin et al. (2017) and Chachere and Pu (2019).
-For example, Lin et al. 171 (2017) found there was a trade-off between using a shorter lead time, which has more accurate initial conditions, and 172 using a longer lead time, which has less accurate initial conditions but longer spin-up time.
-Considering the results of 173 Lin et al. (2017) and the results from the IOP1 simulations, an initialisation time of 1200 UTC is a good compromise 1 74 between ensuring accurate initial conditions and sufficient spin-up of the pre-fog cooling period.
-175
+We run MetUM with three grid lengths, 1.5 km and 333 and 100 m, for the selected LANFEX case studies, referred to as UM1.5, UM333, and UM100, respectively.
+UM1.5 is currently the operational configuration and resolution of MetUM for the UK (Bush et al., 2020), UM333 is similar to the London Model (Boutle et al., 2016) but with the domain moved to the LANFEX sites, and UM100 is similar to the version discussed by Vosper et al. (2013; 2014) and Price et al.(2018).
+All simulations are initialised at 1200 UTC to capture the prefog cooling period.
+An examination of a 1500 UTC initialisation for IOP1 found that MetUM was unable to cool sufficiently and had a warm bias of 2 K by 1600 UTC.
+This result is similar to that shown recently using other NWP models such as Román-Cascón et al. (2016), Lin et al. (2017), and Chachere and Pu (2019).
+For example, Lin et al. (2017) found there was a trade-off between using a shorter lead time, which has more accurate initial conditions, and using a longer lead time, which has less accurate initial conditions but longer spin-up time.
+Considering the results of Lin et al. (2017) and the results from the IOP1 simulations, an initialisation time of 1200 UTC is a good compromise between ensuring accurate initial conditions and sufficient spin-up of the prefog cooling period.

-There are other differences between the three configurations with different grid-lengths (Table 1).
-As the gridlength decreases it is also necessary to reduce the time step to ensure numerical stability.
-The UM100 is run with 140 vertical levels as Vosper et al. (2013) showed that increasing the vertical resolution improved the simulations of cold pools.
-The other key difference between simulations is the critical relative humidity (RHCrit) parameter, the grid-box mean relative humidity at which condensation begins to occur in a grid-box.
-This parameter is designed to allow for the sub-grid scale variability of relative humidity and thus partial cloudiness within a grid-box.
-At higher resolutions some of the sub-grid humidity variability is resolved and thus a higher RHCrit is appropriate.
+There are other differences between the three configurations with different grid lengths (Table 1).
+As the grid length decreases, it is also necessary to reduce the time step to ensure numerical stability.
+UM100 is run with 140 vertical levels, as Vosper et al. (2013) showed that increasing the vertical resolution improved the simulations of cold pools.
+The other key difference between simulations is the critical relative humidity (RHCrit) parameter, the grid-box mean relative humidity at which condensation begins to occur in a grid box.
+This parameter is designed to allow for the subgrid-scale variability of relative humidity and thus partial cloudiness within a grid box.
+At higher resolutions, some of the subgrid humidity variability is resolved and thus a higher RHCrit is appropriate.